There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Impact Timeframe: 30 days

 Your credit utilisation ratio is the percentage of your credit limit that you’re using.
-A high utilization rate signals to lenders that you might be financially stretched.
+A high utilization rate signals to finance partners that you might be financially stretched.

 Example:

-If your credit card limit is £1,000 and you owe £900, your utilization is 90% – which lenders see as risky.
+If your credit card limit is £1,000 and you owe £900, your utilization is 90% – which finance partners see as risky.
 Lowering this below 30% can boost your score significantly.

 What to do: